TheOdinProject/curriculum/web_development_101/installfest_first_rails_app.md

 #### Step 4.5.3: Configuring the root route

 The next thing we need to edit is the `routes.rb` file, and set our root route.
 This is so we can send the application without having to append `/cars` at the end.
-We will be using `gedit` to do so again.
+We will be using VSCode to do so again.

 First make sure we are in the root directory of our application, type `ls` and verify you see `Gemfile` in the terminal output.

 Next we need to edit the `routes.rb` file.
-To do this open `config/routes.rb`, and make it match the example below:
+To do this open `config/routes.rb` by typing `code config/routes.rb`, and make it match the example below:

 ~~~ruby
 Rails.application.routes.draw do